Counselling and

 Donna Eden

-It’s natural to keep moving in and out of balance all the time.
-Problems can arise when we spend too much time outside our window of tolerance in our conflicted red and dark blue zones.
-Therapy aims to increase your Brainspace so you can better integrate your thinking and feeling which in turn gives you more inner resources to work through difficult experiences.
+It’s natural for the size of these different qualities to change all the time.
+Problems can arise when we spend too much time outside our window of tolerance in our conflicted red and collapsed dark blue zones.
+Therapy aims to increase the size of your Integrating Brainspace so you can make better use of your thinking and feeling processes and you can use these enhanced inner resources to work through difficult experiences.
+This handout by St Michael's Hospital shows how mindfulness can help with this.

-A lot of people that I work with find it helpful to develop a good understanding of the above, and related, aspects of the human condition.
-After all, if we know where we are in our psychological mindscape, this experience-based understading can often help us navigate the ups and downs of life more effectively.
+A lot of people that I work with find it helpful to develop a good understanding of the above aspects of the human condition.
+If we know where we are in our psychological mindscape, this experience-based understanding can guide us towards strategies to navigate the ups and downs of life more effectively.